 Today, there are many types of dentures available to cater to the diverse needs of patients.
-Most dentures are typically removable oral devices that take the place of any missing teeth for functional and aesthetic purposes.
-Removable dentures may replace several teeth (partial denture) or the entire upper or lower set of teeth (full dentures).
+Most are typically removable oral devices that take the place of any missing teeth for functional and aesthetic purposes.
+These removable devices may replace several teeth (partial denture) or the entire upper or lower set of teeth (full denture).
 Dentures may also be supported by implants or even fixed to the dental implants through titanium components for a more secure fit.
 In the case of the latter, the denture can only be removed by a dentist.

-All of these dentures are permanent, lasting for many years with occasional adjustments.
+All of these are permanent prosthodontics devices, lasting for many years with occasional adjustments.
 For patients who have lost teeth recently or had a fresh tooth extraction, dentists normally recommend temporary dentures to wear for the first 2-3 months.
-Temporary dentures provide patients with an immediate solution while the gum and bone tissue heal and adjust.
-Once healing is complete – a process that takes around 6-8 weeks – the shape and size of the gum and bone will have settled enough for the molds to be made for the permanent dentures.
-This interim phase ensures that your permanent dentures fit as comfortably as possible.
+These provide patients with an immediate solution while the gum and bone tissue heal and adjust.
+Once healing is complete – a process that takes around 6-8 weeks – the shape and size of the gum and bone will have settled enough for the molds to be made for the permanent versions.
+This interim phase ensures that your permanent device fits as comfortably as possible.

 Patients with missing teeth who still have some healthy natural teeth may consider a partial denture.
-Partial dentures are generally removable and not only provide users with a more confident smile and improved chewing and speaking functionality, but also prevent shifting of the remaining natural teeth.
+These are removable and not only provide users with a more confident smile and improved chewing and speaking functionality, but also prevent shifting of the remaining natural teeth.

 Removable partial dentures are individually manufactured for every patient by taking impressions of the mouth interior to produce the best possible fit.
 Your partial dentures will also be color-matched to the shade of your existing teeth to ensure an even smile.